St. Charles Historic Walking Tour

 Discover Your Historic Side...

 Explore St. Charles' Central Historic District and discover the rich history of downtown St. Charles.
 Enjoy walking and viewing our new self-guided walking tour of 27 historic locations.
-Each sign is numbered for your convenience, features a historical photograph, and information to keep you following the trail.
+Each sign is numbered, features a historical photograph, and information to keep you following the trail.

 This newly created innovation is a collaborative effort between the Downtown St. Charles Partnership, St. Charles History Museum, the City of St. Charles, and Historic Preservation Commission.